 Ballinhassig A.F.C. was founded in 1979 from the nucleus of some informal (keenly contested) kick arounds in the mid 1970's.
 In those early years, local lads from the Ballinhassig and Ballygarvan areas organised games in Ballinphelic, Meadstown, Ballygarvan and Ballinhassig.
-As the games became a little bit more organised, the seeds of a new soccer club in the parish were sown when some players from Ballinhassig and Carrigaline Macra na Feirme decided to enter a team into the West Cork League.
+As the games became a little bit more organised, the seeds of a new soccer club in the parish were sown when some players from Ballinhassig decided to enter a team into the West Cork League.
 In that first season the club won promotion to the First Division, as well as contesting the final of the Flor Crowley Cup.
 Unfortunately Ballinhassig lost that first cup final 1-0 to Killeady in front of a large attendance (in Killeady).
-The following season saw Ballinhassig through to another cup final again only to loose out to Our Lady’s Hospital in the League Cup on another 1–0 score line.
-Cup success however was to follow the following season when the Flor Crowley Cup found a resting place in Ballinhassig.
-Kilbrittain had to give way to two golden goals from Sean Quinlan.
-Ballinhassig made this Cup something of a speciality, they contested 13 semi-finals in the 14 seasons they competed.
+The following season saw Ballinhassig again through to another cup final again only to loose out to Our Lady’s Hospital in the League Cup on another 1–0 score line.
+The clubs first cup success however was to follow the following season when the Flor Crowley Cup found a resting place in Ballinhassig after Kilbrittain had to give way to two golden goals from Sean Quinlan.
+Ballinhassig went on to make this Cup something of a speciality, they contested 13 semi-finals in the 14 seasons they competed.
 Cup Winners on three occasions, many other West Cork titles came to Ballinhassig in those early years.

-In the West Cork League season 1987/1988… Kevin Cullinane was Ballinhassig AFC leading goal scorer with 10 goals, Finbar Alexander from Ballygarvan coming up close behind with 6 goals.
+Evening Echo 1988: In the past season in the West Cork League… Kevin Cullinane was Ballinhassig AFC leading goal scorer with 10 goals, Finbar Alexander from Ballygarvan coming up close behind with 6 goals.
 Three players received red cards this year Finbar Alexander, Benji Keohane and Eddie Joe Cosgrove.
 Ballinhassig scored 49 goals, left in 37 goals, played a total of 23 games, won 12, lost 6 and drew 5.
 Player of the year for the season was Seanie McCarthy.
 Previous winners of this aware were Joe Kennifick 1985, Kevin Cullinane 1986 and Ger Spillane 1987.
 The club captain this season was Pat Desmond, vice Captain Kevin Cullinane

 Squad was a follows; Bunny Dunne, Gerard Spillane, Sean McCarthy, Denis McCarthy, Peter Brennan, Finbar Alexander, Ollie Jordan, Kevin Cullinane, Benji Keohane, Eddie Joe Cosgrove, Joe Kennefick, Pat Desmond, Malachy Allen, Tom Brennan, Liam O’Halloran, Sammy Moynihan, Donnie Donovan, John L O’Sullivan, Mick Cronin, Barry Sullivan, Sean Donovan, Tom Desmond, Keith Keohane, Dave Kidney and Tom Allen, Adrian O’Mahony, Noel O’Mahony, Dennis Cullinane, Ken Jordan, Brendan O’Mahony and Michael Murphy.